sasadjolic/dom-terminal/README.md

 * `modern`
 * `white`

 `interlaced` theme is the default.
-If you're nostalgic about the old school CRT monitors then this theme is for you.
+If you're nostalgic about the old-school CRT monitors then this theme is for you.

 `modern` is a clean modern theme that's white on black, while the `white` theme is